Chiyoda, Tokyo: Cityscape

 On December 31, 2001, Chiyoda had 6,572 buildings which were four stories or taller.

 Some of the districts in Chiyoda are actually not inhabited, either because they are parks (Hibiya Koen), because they consist only of office buildings (Otemachi or Marunouchi), and/or because they are extremely small.
 The area on the eastern side of Akihabara Station is the location of several districts that cover at most a few buildings.
-Kanda-Hanaokachō is, for example, limited to the Akihabara Station and the Yodobashi Camera department store.
+Kanda-Hanaokachō is, for example, limited to the Akihabara Station and the Yodobashi Camera store.
 Understanding the address system in the Kanda area can be particularly troublesome for non-locals.